Gender and medical humanities

 The very meaning of being human

 A more ambitious and recent aim, emerging from critical gender, disability, postcolonial and posthuman theories, as well as artistic work, is to challenge and refocus medical, especially biomedical, knowledge and education.
 Here, the medical humanities critically engages the very meaning of the human as technologies are integrated to the human form, as human parts are moved between bodies, as boundaries of the self shift, and as experiences and understandings of the body change according to developing knowledge of health and illness.
 The field brings critical arts-based methods to play in extending the knowledge of all those involved in healthcare, with the aim of a greater appreciation of the meaning and relevance of clinical practice.
 It further demands that we think with and through biomedicine as we rethink our understandings of the human condition and form, and as we grapple with care in the context of global movements and unequal access to health care facilities.

-At SKOK, researchers are particularly interested in the areas of Medical Humanities that relate to gender and sexuality, biotechnologies, psychology, migration, and questions of justice and responsibility.
-More specifically, work is being undertaken on the relationship between organ transplantation and colonial histories; intersexuality and transgender in South Africa and the Ukraine; psychoanalysis in a therapeutic, philosophical and literary context; trauma; and health and migration in both Norway and France.
-With an expertise in Gender Studies, SKOK aims to bring together an interdisciplinary approach that focuses on the intersection of gender, body and health.
-Given SKOK already offers its expertise to many university departments and organisations on issues related to gender, its further goal is develop this interdisciplinary role, especially on a pedagogical level, to bring a much-needed gender approach to the Medical Humanities.
+At SKOK, researchers are particularly interested in the areas of medical humanities that relate to gender and sexuality, biotechnologies, psychology, migration, and questions of justice and responsibility.
+More specifically, work has been undertaken on the relationship between organ transplantation and colonial histories; intersexuality and transgender in South Africa and the Ukraine; psychoanalysis in a therapeutic, philosophical and literary context; trauma; and health and migration in both Norway and France.
+With an expertise in gender studies, SKOK aims to bring together an interdisciplinary approach that focuses on the intersection of gender, body and health.
+Given that SKOK already offers its expertise to many university departments and organisations on issues related to gender, its further goal is develop this interdisciplinary role, especially on a pedagogical level, to bring a much-needed gender approach to the medical humanities.